hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 From the above data we can see the following:
 * The tuning frequency of the enclosure is approximately 35Hz.
-* The minimum impedance dips to about 4.7 Ohms around 1.4kHz with a nominal impedance at 5 Ohms.
+* The minimum impedance dips to about 4.7 Ohms around 5.5-7kHz with an overall nominal impedance at 5 about Ohms.
 A separate amplifier from the typical AVR would be needed to drive this speaker to typical playback volumes.
 * There are no signs of resonance (typically visible as bumps/wiggles in the impedance that deviate from the curve).

 <br><br>